The Roy W. Dean Grant History

 When dad passed away in 1992, I began receiving stacks of cards and letters from filmmakers all over the country who were indebted to his generosity.
 I read letter after heartfelt letter from successful filmmakers who told me they never would have realized their dream had it not been for Roy’s generosity and kindness.
 It was only then that I discovered that unbeknownst to me, dad had been using Studio Film and Tape as the informal headquarters for his own little independent filmmaker’s foundation.
 So that’s where the missing inventory was going!

 In the last decade, the Roy W. Dean Grants have grown into one the most saught after competitions in the world.
-This year alone, we expect to have close to $30,000 in donations for our two Los Angeles grants, and $30,000 for our New York Grant.
+This year alone, we expect to have close to $30,000 in donations for each of our grants in Spring, Summer, and Fall.
 Not bad for a covert underground operation started by a gentle 76 year-old man who just wanted to help give passionate filmmakers an opportunity to be heard!

 Over the last 20 years the grant has funded some wonderful films, The Flute Player, Miss Navaho, Kusama: The polka Dot Princess, BAM 6.6, Women Behind the Camera, A Girl & A Gun, BURNED, Shakespeare Behind Bars, American Chain Gang, Stolen and many more that are listed under grants as prior winners.
 We are very proud of our filmmakers and our goal is to continue to fund films and support documentary filmmakers.